frncsdrk/avatar/README.md

 ### Download

-Either download a release from the [Releases page](https://github.com/frncsdrk/avatar/tags) or clone the repo.
+Either download a release from the [Tags page](https://codeberg.org/frncsdrk/avatar/tags) or clone the repo.
-Then follow the steps under [Development Setup](https://github.com/frncsdrk/avatar#setup).
+Then follow the steps under [Development Setup](#setup).

 ### Docker